AnnaTheSloth284/100-Days-of-Code-IEEE-CS-SBC-MACE/Week 04/README.md

 Welcome to our Introduction to MySQL and MySQL-Python Connectivity module!
 In this module, we will cover the basics of working with MySQL databases and how to connect to them using Python.

-We understand that learning a new technology can be overwhelming, so we've made this module as simple and fun as possible.
-We'll break down each topic into easy-to-digest sections and provide plenty of examples to help you understand the concepts.

-We'll also be hosting the module on GitHub, so you can easily access the course material and collaborate with other learners.

 We hope you'll find this module both informative and enjoyable.
 Let's get started on our journey to mastering MySQL and Python connectivity!